Sustainability

 Clawback and Malus clause

-With regard to annual bonus and stock-based compensation, in the case where a Director engaged in non-conforming conduct, accounting irregularities, or the like, the Company may demand that the Director return all or part of remuneration previously paid pursuant to a recommendation by the Compensation Committee and a decision of the Board of Directors.
+With regard to annual bonuses and stock-based compensation, in the case where a Director engaged in non-conforming conduct, accounting irregularities, or the like, the Company may demand that the Director return all or part of remuneration previously paid pursuant to a recommendation by the Compensation Committee and a decision of the Board of Directors.

 The Compensation Committee's activities in the course of determining the amount of officer compensation

-December 21, 2021 Officer remuneration level assessment, etc.
+December 22, 2023 Officer remuneration level assessment

 The Board of Directors' activities in the course of determining the amount of officer compensation